keyboardturner/keyboardturner.github.io/pages/gallery/nonami_bard.md

 This took a ton of time to make, particularly as I put a lot of work into the body, a new hair system, reworked parts of the ship UV, and completely made the guitar custom.

 <details>
+	<summary style="display:list-item">Read More</summary>

-	<summary>Below are some work in progress projects I made along the way.</summary>
+Below are some work in progress projects I made along the way.

 Here I had experimented with trying to get a particular outline look using curves paired with a mesh+texture to emulate WoW hairstyles.
 This testing was first done on a Void Elf.